The-Pyoneers/cs107-FinalProject/docs/sphinx-docs/index.rst

 Future Features
 ===============

-**Jacobian matrix** The package is planned to fully support vector input and vector functions and be able to return a Jacobian matrix for vector cases.

-**Reverse mode**.
-Functionality is planned to support reverse mode differentiation, although this will not be done using dual numbers as the forward mode was done.

-**Neural network application**.
+**Neural network application**

 We plan to develop a layer class and optimizer to allow this library to be run for neural networks.
 An example application will be given on the MNIST dataset, which will benchmark against a standard neural network library such as Pytorch or Tensorflow for comparison.

+(add more details...)

 Broader Impact and Inclusivity Statement
 ========================================